-If a child chooses to ignore a key area in a Charter then they will have a behaviour for learning discussion with a member of staff as soon as possible.
-The child may be asked to move their sad peg.
+If a child chooses to ignore a key area in a Charter, then they will have a behaviour for learning discussion with a member of staff as soon as possible.
+The child's name may be displayed on the cloud if appropriate.
 If deemed necessary by the member of staff, a more senior member of staff may be informed and may take over.
-If more serious (e.g. having deliberately upset or hurt another person), then the child may need to miss some of their playtime (we would not allow a child to miss all of their playtime as recognise that they need to be active and to have fresh air), or may have some of their Golden Time removed.
-If the member of staff feels it is appropriate then parents/carers are informed as soon as is practical and are involved in reaching a solution.
+If more serious (e.g. having deliberately upset or hurt another person), then the child may need to miss some of their playtime (we would not allow a child to miss all of their playtime as recognise that they need to be active and to have fresh air), or have 'time out', or may have some of their Golden Time removed.
+If the member of staff feels it is appropriate, then parents/carers are informed as soon as is practical and are involved in reaching a solution.

 Trafalgar Community Infant School is an inclusive school.
 We recognise that some children have particular difficulties in consistently managing their behaviour.
+If needed, a School Support Plan (SSP) for children on the

-If needed, an IEP (Individual Educational Plan), PSP (Pastoral Support Programme) or EHCP (Education Health Care Plan) may be written by the Inclusion Coordinator in consultation with the teacher, child and their parents/carers.
+SEN register or a PSP (Pastoral Support Programme) for children at risk of exclusion will be written by the Inclusion Coordinator in consultation with the teacher, child and their parents/carers.
 Once agreed, the Inclusion Coordinator will then share this with all members of staff so that this can be consistently applied.
-This plan or programme is then reviewed at least once per term by the Inclusion Coordinator, again in consultation with the teacher, child amended copies shared with all staff.
+This plan or programme is then reviewed at least once per term by the Inclusion Coordinator, again in consultation with the teacher, child and their parents/carers, and amended copies shared with all staff.